nd-ball/llm-alignment-cct/README.md

 ## Overview

 Standard approaches to evaluating LLM cultural alignment rely on group-level aggregation or distributional metrics, which obscure intra-group heterogeneity.
 CCT instead models culture as a distribution of shared meanings, estimating both (i) a group-level consensus answer for each survey item and (ii) each respondent's cultural competence score, defined as the degree of alignment with that consensus.
-This repository provides the full pipeline to reproduce our analysis: collecting WVS responses from an ensemble of LLMs, fitting CCT models jointly on humans and LLMs, and computing the two alignment metrics introduced in the paper — Consensus Consistency (CC) and Difference in Variance (∆VE).
+This repository provides the full pipeline to reproduce our analysis: collecting WVS responses from an ensemble of LLMs, fitting CCT models jointly on humans and LLMs, and computing the two alignment metrics introduced in the paper
+- Consensus Consistency (CC)
+- Difference in Variance (∆VE).

 The ensemble consists of 10 models (GPT-OSS:120B, Llama3.1:70B, Llama3:70B, Qwen2.5vl:72B, Qwen2.5vl:32B, Qwen2.5vl:7B, Qwen3:32B, Qwen:7B, Phi3:instruct, and GPT-4o), each queried with 6 prompt templates (baseline, explicit, parentheses, directive, chain-of-thought, roleplay) for each of the 10 countries.
 Countries are grouped into *single-culture* (Japan, Armenia, Germany, Greece, Netherlands) and *multi-culture* (Colombia, Mexico, Malaysia, Peru, United States) based on the Ethnic Fractionalization Index.